 The Group has clearly defined policies for conducting investments (including trading investments) and foreign exchange business which stipulates limits for these activities.
 Investments are made strictly in accordance with investment acceptance criteria.
 The Group does not undertake any commodity trading activities.
-For management of market risk arising from movement in interest rates, refer to note 36.
+For management of market risk arising from movement in interest rates, refer to note 36 for further details.